Essex Street Chapel: Building

 The chapel was located just off the Strand, on a site formerly occupied by Essex House, London home of the Earl of Essex, hence the name of the street and the hall.
 It was about halfway between the City and Westminster, in the legal district of London.
-From the mid-18th century, some rooms within the former nobleman's palace were used as the auction room of an up-scale bookseller named Samuel Paterson.
+From the mid-18th century, some rooms within the former nobleman's palace were used as the auction room of bookseller Samuel Paterson.
 This was easily adapted into a simple meeting house, but within a few years there was enough of a congregation, and enough donations, to have a new edifice raised on the foundations of the old.
 This was completed by 1778, with financial support from Francis Dashwood, 11th Baron le Despencer, founder of the Hellfire Club, and Thomas Brand Hollis, political radical.
 Another supporter and trustee was Samuel Heywood, the chief justice.
 Their building footprint is believed to include the Tudor chapel of Essex House.
 Not until 1860 did the chapel gain an organ.